diadochos/acm2017_abc/README.md

 In addition, it implements a more recent approach called [Bayesian Optimization for Likelihood Free Inference (BOLFI)](http://arxiv.org/abs/1501.03291).

-There are also first attempts at implementing [Regression ABC](http://arxiv.org/abs/1605.06376) methods in PyTorch (see this [notebood](https://github.com/compercept/acm2017_abc/blob/master/notebooks/RegressionABC.ipynb)).
+There are also first attempts at implementing a Regression ABC method called [Bayesian Conditional Density Estimation Using Mixture Density Networks](http://arxiv.org/abs/1605.06376) methods in PyTorch (see this [notebood](https://github.com/compercept/acm2017_abc/blob/master/notebooks/RegressionABC.ipynb)).

 We also implemented a framework for toy problems that provides access to simulator functions and summary statistics and is easy to new problems.
 The following examples from the ABC literature are already implemented:
 - [Mixture of Gaussians](http://www.pnas.org/cgi/doi/10.1073/pnas.0607208104)